AI isn't your bottleneck.Unstructured thinking is.We fix that first.

 Reporting systems that reduce month-end scramble

-Stop rebuilding reports every month.
+Stop re-deciding the same things every month.
 Give leadership one clear place to review the numbers and the exceptions that matter.

 Document handling with fewer handoffs